IanGBrennan/MonitorPhylogenomics/README.md

  + **GoannaMaps**: contemporary distribution maps of Australian monitors based on Atlas of Living Australia records.
 A subfolder holds the distribution maps of ancestral nodes.
  + **MonitorPhylogenomics** .html, .pdf, .Rmd: walkthrough files for the trait evolution of monitor lizards and marsupials.
 Exported as a webpage (html), pdf, and the base RMarkdown file.
  + **Varanus_Empirical_ModelObjects.RData** and **Varanus.Marsupial_Empirical_ModelObjects.RData**: if following along with the walkthrough, these files speed up the process by providing fitted model objects instead of requiring the user to run the entire model fitting exercises.

+## Spatial_Evo
+This folder is organized around the **Spatial Functional Diversity** walkthrough file (.Rmd) which includes code and explanation for visualizing and analyzing spatial and functional diversity of Australian monitors and faunivorous marsupials.
++ **CoSpatial_Walkthrough.RDS**: R data file which contains all the phylogenetic and distributional data for the coevolutionary analyses of monitor lizards and marsupials in the *Spatial_Functional_Diversity* walkthrough.

+## Scripts_Files

+## Map_ShapeFiles